-Along with two other amino acids — glutamine and glycine — NAC is needed to make and replenish glutathione.
+Along with two other amino acids — glutamine and glycine — NAC is necessary to make and replenish glutathione.

-Glutathione is one of the body’s most important antioxidants, which helps neutralize free radicals that can damage cells and tissues in your body.
+Glutathione is one of your body’s most important antioxidants — compounds that help neutralize free radicals that can damage cells and tissues in your body.

-Its antioxidant properties are also important for combatting numerous other ailments caused by oxidative stress, such as heart disease, infertility and some psychiatric conditions (
+Its antioxidant properties be beneficial for numerous other ailments caused by oxidative stress, such as heart disease, infertility, and some mental health conditions (

-Summary NAC helps replenish glutathione, arguably your body’s most powerful antioxidant.
-Therefore, it can improve a variety of health conditions.
+NAC helps replenish glutathione, arguably your body’s most powerful antioxidant.
+Therefore, it may help improve a variety of health conditions.

 NAC plays an important role in your body’s detoxification process.

-While glutamate is required for normal brain action, excess glutamate paired with glutathione depletion can cause brain damage.
+While glutamate is required for normal brain activity, excess glutamate paired with glutathione depletion can cause brain damage.

-For people with bipolar disease and depression, NAC may help decrease symptoms and improve your overall ability to function.
+For people with bipolar disorder and depression, NAC may help decrease symptoms and improve overall ability to function.
 What’s more, research suggests that it may play a role in treating moderate to severe OCD (

-Likewise, an animal study implied that NAC may minimize negative effects of schizophrenia, such as social withdrawal, apathy and reduced attention spans (
+Likewise, an animal study suggested that NAC may minimize negative effects of schizophrenia, such as social withdrawal, apathy, and reduced attention spans (

-Many of these disorders have limited or currently ineffective treatment options.
-NAC may be an effective aid for individuals with these conditions (
+Many of these conditions have limited or currently ineffective treatment options.
+NAC may be an effective aid for people with these conditions (

-Summary By regulating glutamate levels in your brain, NAC may alleviate symptoms of multiple psychiatric disorders and reduce addictive behavior.
+By regulating glutamate levels in your brain, NAC may alleviate symptoms of mental health conditions and reduce substance use and cravings.